Sara Armengot, Minor Adviser

 (585) 475-4343, email@example.com

 This immersion introduces students to the language, customs, and cultural aspects (history, art, literature, politics, anthropology, and music) of Spain and Spanish-speaking countries.
 The immersion consists of three language courses or, with permission, two language courses and one culture course.
 Students with previous language skills must consult the minor adviser for placement evaluation before they register.
+This immersion is closed to students majoring in international and global studies who have chosen an area of study in Spanish language, a field specialization in Latin America or Europe, or are native speakers of Spanish.

 |Choose three consecutive language courses:|